ColineLopez/Python-gcloudfunction/README.md

 runtime: python37
 ```

-Be aware that you need to copy the right `url` from the `httpsTrigger`.
-It will be necessary to copy it on the typeform webhook (tab connect > webhook), so that it will connect with the form.
+Make sure to copy the URL from `httpsTrigger` and configure it in the Typeform webhook settings (tab Connect > Webhook) to integrate it with your form.